Geometry-sensitive protrusion growth directs confined cell migration

-Here, we construct a mechanistic model for geometry-sensitive protrusion growth and force generation that describes how cells migrate on simple confining substrates.
-The key aspect of our model is that the growth of protrusions that direct cell movement is sensitive to the physical properties of the confining substrate, such as adhesiveness or geometry.
-We demonstrate and test our model by investigating how cell migration is guided by various physical cues in frequently employed experimental assays.
-To show that our model is applicable to unisotropic environments, we consider "ratchet-like" adhesive patterns.
+Here, we construct a mechanistic model for protrusion growth and cell migration on simple confining substrates.
+The key aspect of our model is how protrusion growth, which directs cell movement, is sensitive to the physical properties of the confining substrate, such as adhesiveness or geometry.
+We demonstrate and test our model by investigating how cells are guided by various physical cues in frequently employed experimental assays.
+To show that our model is applicable to unisotropic environments, we consider ``ratchet-like" patterns.
 The migration bias predicted by our model describes previous experiments~\cite{caballero_protrusion_2014, lo_vecchio_collective_2020}.
-Subsequently, we consider a second central aspect of physiological cell migration: lateral confinement, where our model provides mechanistic insight into the previously observed stimulation of protrusion growth through lateral confinement~\cite{bruckner_geometry_2022, jain_role_2020}.
-Finally, we illustrate the generalizability of our model by showing that it correctly describes the impact of protrusion confinement on cellular decision making, which we explore experimentally using cells on micro-patterns.
+Subsequently, we consider another central aspect of physiological cell migration: lateral confinement, where our model provides insight into protrusion growth stimulation through confinement~\cite{bruckner_geometry_2022, jain_role_2020}.
+Finally, we illustrate the generalizability of our model by showing that it describes the impact of protrusion confinement on cellular decision making, which we explore experimentally using cells on micro-patterns.